osohq/oso/docs/content/any/getting-started/application/_index.md

   authorization policy.

 Once you've added policies and enforcement, you'll have Oso setup and enforcing authorization in your application.
-To go futher with Oso:
+To go further with Oso:

 - [Write Polar rules](write-rules) to extend your authorization model with custom logic.
 A Polar rule specifies when a user is allowed to perform a